Cullman Curator of Bioinformatics, Cullman Program for Molecular Systematics

-Along with collaborators, I have recently begun to work intensely on a project that seeks to produce an easy–to–use online tool, iCurate, that will provide species–level identification of herbarium specimen images.
+Along with collaborators, Damon has recently begun to work intensely on a project that seeks to produce an easy–to–use online tool, iCurate, that will provide species–level identification of herbarium specimen images.
 It is hoped that iCurate will be used by herbaria world–wide to automatically identify their own specimen images allowing for the curation of plant groups for which they lack expertise.
 The iCurate tool will be built, optimized, and expanded through a stepwise process that uses crowd–sourced AI models submitted to a series of online Kaggle competitions.
-The competitions will use an ever increasing number of species and images for model training eventually including all public vascular plant specimen images in GBIF and iDigBio (ca. 84% of species).
+The competitions will use an ever-increasing number of species and images for model training eventually including all public vascular plant specimen images in GBIF and iDigBio (ca. 84% of species).
 A major research aim of this project is to design an AI architecture capable of both identifying known species but also capable of indicating that a specimen image is highly dissimilar to any of the species known to the AI and thus potentially a new species.

 de Lutio, R., J.Y.
 Park, K.A.
 Watson, S. D’Aronco, J.D.
 Wegner, J.J.
 Wieringa, M. Tulig, R.L.
 Pyle, T.J.
 Gallaher, G. Brown, G. Guymer, A. Franks, D. Ranatunga, Y. Baba, S.J.
 Belongie, F.A.
 Michelangeli, B.A.
 Ambrose, and D.P.
 Little.
 2022.
 The Herbarium 2021 Half–Earth challenge dataset and machine learning competition.
 Frontiers in Plant Science 12: 787127.